notaustindaniels/lightrag_n8n/README.md

 # Enhanced LightRAG with Extended API

-This repository extends the LightRAG REST API to solve the file_path validation error and add enhanced document management capabilities, while preserving the original web UI.
+This repository extends the LightRAG REST API to solve the file_path validation error and add enhanced document management capabilities.

+## Quick Start

+1. Clone or download this repository
+2. Copy `.env.example` to `.env` and add your OpenAI API key
+3. Run `docker-compose up -d --build`
+4. Access the WebUI at http://localhost:9621/webui
+5. Import the n8n workflow and update the endpoint URLs

 ## Problem Solved

 The original LightRAG `/documents/text` endpoint doesn't set a `file_path` field when inserting documents, which causes a Pydantic validation error when retrieving documents via the `/documents` endpoint.
-This enhanced version fixes this issue and adds additional functionality while keeping the web UI intact.
+This enhanced version fixes this issue and adds additional functionality.

 ## Key Features

 1. **Extended REST API** (`lightrag_extended_api.py`):
-   - Extends the standard LightRAG server (preserves web UI at `/webui`)
    - Fixes the file_path validation error by ensuring all documents have a file_path
    - Adds `/documents/text/enhanced` endpoint for rich metadata insertion
    - Adds `/documents/by-sitemap/{sitemap_url}` for sitemap-specific queries
    - Adds `/documents/by-sitemap/{sitemap_url}` DELETE endpoint for bulk deletion (returns success even if no documents exist)
    - Maintains an in-memory metadata store that persists to disk
    - Fully compatible with existing LightRAG Python API
+   - **Includes WebUI support** at `/webui` (when available)

 2. **Enhanced n8n Workflow**:
    - Automatically attempts to delete old documents from a sitemap before re-indexing (handles 404 gracefully)